Avoid sleeping problems through baby separation anxiety

 an important development phase

 .
-It is how she learns to be an
+It is how they learn to be an

 independent person.